 '''

-save_plot_using_module (file_path, plt)
+save_plot_using_module(file_path, plt)

-serialize (serializer)

-Serializes the extension state.

 '''

 It is called when a trainer that owns this extension is serialized.
 It serializes nothing by default.

 It is the name of the class by default.
 Implementation can override this property, or provide a class attribute to hide it.